inet-framework/inet-tutorials/visualization/doc/step2.rst

 module to the model, because the map geographical coordinates are assigned to the coordinate system module.
 (In the next step we will explain the reason in detail.)
-We add an ``OsgGeographicCoordinateSystem`` module to the model and set the origin of the coordinate system in the ini file.
+We add an :ned:`OsgGeographicCoordinateSystem` module to the model and set the origin of the coordinate system in the ini file.

 We add the coordinate system to our model as follows.
 This snippet is